 IV.
 Complaint Process for Applicants

-Any applicant who believes that a violation of the University’s policies against discrimination or harassment has occurred should immediately file a report with the Director of Human Resources.
-(If the complaint directly involves the Director of Human Resources, the report may be filed with the Vice President for Administration and Finance.)
+Any applicant who believes that a violation of the University’s policies against discrimination or harassment has occurred should immediately file a report with the Affirmative Action Officer.
 This report must contain the complainant’s name, address and telephone number, the identity of the person(s), department(s), or program(s) involved in the alleged violation, a statement of the nature of the claim (i.e., age discrimination, etc.) a specific description of the factual basis of the complaint and a description of the corrective action requested.
 The report must be signed and dated by the complainant.

-Upon request, the Director of Human Resources (or the Vice President for Administration and Finance) will provide a complainant with assistance in completing and filing of the report.
+Upon request, the Affirmative Action Officer will provide a complainant with assistance in completing and filing of the report.

 V. Immigration Status Policy